 The next time you do not receive a response from your original claim, please take the following steps prior to submitting a duplicate claim.

 If the original claim was submitted as paper:

 - Wait 30 days from the date you submitted the claim, before contacting Customer Service to verify receipt and next steps.

 If the original claim was submitted as electronic:

-- Access your response report, if you transmit claims through Availity to verify claims were accepted.
+- Access your electronic response report, if you transmit claims through Availity® or your preferred clearinghouse vendor to verify claims were accepted.